 Guide to Coaching Psychology Practice

-In applying the above code into practice, it means that SCP members should:
+In applying the above code into practice, it means that ISCP members should:

 Rights & Respect